ellen364/Django-Hospital/README.md

     return False
 ```

-Whenever you want to check your answers, run the tests and watch the number of fails steadily fall to 0 :)
+Whenever you want to check your answers, run the tests and watch the number of fails steadily fall to 0 :smile:
 ```
 python manage.py test
 ```